 MdFF film screenings take place at the SNF Parkway theaters, featuring curated, bold programming with films from every era, region, and genre, focusing on independent, international, documentary, classic, and cult-favorite films.
 Their Maryland Film Festival is in early May.

 For locations and website links to businesses listed below, see our gay Baltimore map & listings pages.

 Bars & Clubs

-Gay Village bars include Grand Central anchoring the center, with the Drinkery, the Gallery, and Leon's not far away.
-The 1722 and the Eagle are a bit further north, around North Avenue.
+Gay Village bars include Grand Central, a popular spot at the center, with the Drinkery, the Gallery, and Leon's not far away.
+The 1722 and the Eagle are a bit further north, around North Avenue and the new bar Flavor/ Attic opened just south of Mount Vernon Place.
 Other bars are scattered across the metro area.

 1722 Club (1722 N Charles St), mixed crowd, weekend after-hours dance club with hip-hop and top-40 on Fridays, gayest on Saturdays for house and techno.

-Baltimore Eagle (2022 N Charles St), leather/fetish men's cruise bar and Nest Nightclub shows, dance parties and special events; Joe Whitaker DILF & Cigar/Pipe Socials, Testosterone events, underwear parties, bear and otter nights, burlesque and bearlesque shows, weekday food specials.
-Newly reopened after renovations.
+Baltimore Eagle (2022 N Charles St), leather/fetish men's cruise bar and Nest Nightclub shows, dance parties and special events; Man Upp DILF/ Cigar/Pipe Socials, Testosterone and Bearracuda events, underwear parties, bear and otter nights, burlesque and bearlesque shows, weekday food specials.

 Club Bunns (608 W. Lexington St) mostly men, hip hop and house music dance club with go-go boys, in Mt Vernon.

 Club Charles (1724 N Charles St), 1940s Art Deco mixed cocktail lounge/ restaurant, arty, alternative aesthetic, has been a John Waters haunt; eclectic menu, seafood emphasis, veggie/vegan options.